LoyolaChicagoBooks/introcs-csharp/rst/whileexamples.rst

 and so there must be a real solution.
 The question is how to get close to a crossing point efficiently.

-As an example we show :math:`f(x)=x^2 - 2`. in the range from x = 0 to x = 2.
+As an example we show :math:`f(x)=x^2 - 2`, in the range from x = 0 to x = 2.
-The extra horizontal and vertical lines will be explained.
+As a first example we choose a simple function where the root can be figured symbolically, in this case the square root of 2.
+The figure below shows the graph, with extra horizontal and vertical lines that will will be explained.

 .. image:: images/bisection.png

+In the figure a= 0, f(0) < 0, b = 2, f(2) > 0.

 The basic idea is to bisect the interval between a and b, finding the midpoint, c = (a+b)/2.
 If f(c) is 0, you are done.
 Otherwise f(c) has a sign which must be opposite *one* of f(a) and f(b).

-In the figure a= 0, f(0) < 0, b = 2, f(2) > 0.
-The initial interval has the same x coordinates as for the top gray line.
+In the figure the initial interval has the same x coordinates as for the top gray line.
-It midpoint is at 1, the x coordinate of the red vertical segment coming down from the gray line in the figure.
-Note f(1) < 0, the opposite sign of f(2), so we next consider the half of the original interval from the midpoint 1 to 2.
+Its midpoint is at 1, the x coordinate of the red vertical segment coming down from the top gray line in the figure.
+Note f(1) < 0, the opposite sign of f(2), so we next consider the half of the original interval from the midpoint 1 to 2, with the next gray line marking this interval.
 The function still must cross 0 in the smaller interval because of the opposite signs for f on the endpoints.
 In the iterative procedure, you  continue this process, halving the length of